cs4241-21a/a3-persistence/README.markdown

 The Middle wares I used
 Firstly, I used mongodb to manage user credentials and the data.
-Secondly, I usedody-parser, responsible for parsing the incoming request body before it is handled Thirdly, I tried to implement cookie-parser, which parses the cookie header and populate the req.cookies field.
+Secondly, I use body-parser, responsible for parsing the incoming request body before it is handled Thirdly, I tried to implement cookie-parser, which parses the cookie header and populate the req.cookies field.
-Fourthly, I tried to impletement morgan, which shows a log of HTTP requests Fifthly, I implemented response-time, which records the HTTP response time Additionally, I used connect-timeout, which allowed me to set a timeout period for HTTP requests I also tried to implement OAuth but could not get it to work in time.
+Fourthly, I tried to implement morgan, which shows a log of HTTP requests Fifthly, I implemented response-time, which records the HTTP response time Additionally, I used connect-timeout, which allowed me to set a timeout period for HTTP requests I also tried to implement OAuth but could not get it to work in time.